|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

-You can use the Amazon Virtual Private Cloud (VPC) service to create a virtual private cloud where you can launch Amazon RDS DB instances.
+You can use the Amazon Virtual Private Cloud (VPC) service to create a virtual private cloud where you can launch an Amazon RDS DB instance.
 When you use a virtual private cloud, you have control over your virtual networking environment: you can select your own IP address range, create subnets, and configure routing and access control lists.
 The basic functionality of Amazon RDS is the same whether it is running in a VPC or not: Amazon RDS manages backups, software patching, automatic failure detection, and recovery.
 There is no additional cost to run your DB instance in a VPC.

 With the VPC platform, your AWS account is assigned a default VPC that you can launch a DB instance into, or you can create your own VPC using the Amazon VPC service.
 If your AWS account supports the VPC platform for a region, all DB instances that you create are created inside a VPC, either your default VPC or a VPC that you create.